-Home Education Investigation: Kano Special Education Schools Where Pupils Learn in Poor Conditions
+Home » Investigation: Kano Special Education Schools Where Pupils Learn in Poor Conditions

 Investigation: Kano Special Education Schools Where Pupils Learn in Poor Conditions

-In this report, Stephen Enoch discovered that despite the huge annual allocation, pupils study in poor conditions with no basic teaching and learning equipment in four Special Education Schools in Kano Metropolitan areas.
+In this report by STALLION TIMES, STEPHEN ENOCH discovered that despite the huge annual allocation, pupils study in poor conditions with no basic teaching and learning equipment in four Special Education Schools in Kano Metropolitan areas.

 Special Education Schools, otherwise known as special needs schools are centers with individually planned and systematically monitored arrangements of educational techniques, adapted equipment and materials, and accessible environments for PWDs.